How Much Is a Down Payment on a House in 2025?

 Pros

-- No need for private mortgage insurance (PMI): If your down payment is above 20% for a conventional loan, you won’t be required to purchase PMI, which can otherwise add around 0.5–2% of the purchase price to your monthly payments.
-Note that for FHA loans, mortgage insurance premiums (about 0.15–1.75%) are required regardless of the down payment amount.
+• No need for private mortgage insurance (PMI): If your down payment is above 20% for a conventional loan, you won’t be required to purchase PMI.

-- Lower monthly payments: Your monthly mortgage payments will be lower the more money you can put down upfront.
-In addition to not having to pay PMI, your total outstanding balance will be lower, and you’ll often be able to qualify for better interest rates.
+• Lower monthly payments: Your monthly mortgage payments will be lower, you won't have to pay PMI, and you can qualify for better interest rates.

-- More competitive offer: In competitive markets, a higher down payment will help your offer stand out.
-Many sellers view buyers with higher down payments as more financially stable and more likely to get approved for a mortgage.
+• More competitive offer: In competitive markets, a higher down payment will help your offer stand out.
+Many sellers view buyers with higher down payments as more financially stable.

-- Reduced risk: Because you’ll have instant equity in your home, you’ll have a financial cushion in case home prices fall or you encounter difficulties later on.
-The higher your down payment amount, the less likely you’ll end up being underwater on your mortgage (i.e., owing more than what your home is worth).
+• Reduced risk: The higher your down payment amount, the less likely you’ll end up being underwater on your mortgage (i.e., owing more than what your home is worth).

 Cons

-- Delay homeownership: Saving up for a large down payment takes time, which means you’ll have to delay homeownership.
-That delay can have a potential knock-on effect on life goals, such as marriage or having children.
+• Delay homeownership: Saving up for a large down payment takes time, which means you’ll have to delay homeownership.

-- Less cash for emergencies: By putting so much money into a down payment, you’ll have less liquid cash on hand in case of emergencies.
-While you can use equity in your home to more easily qualify for a loan, doing so will cost you in fees and interest.
+• Less cash for emergencies: By putting so much money into a down payment, you’ll have less liquid cash on hand in case of emergencies unless you've also saved a substantial emergency fund.

-- Lost investment opportunities: Home prices can fluctuate and don’t always provide the best investment opportunities.
-You could use the money you saved up for a down payment for potentially higher returns elsewhere, such as in equities.
+• Lost investment opportunities: You could use the money you saved up for a down payment for potentially higher returns elsewhere, such as in equities.

 Small down payment